flancian/garden/go links in pushes.md

 - Yeah, they still don't work.
-But
+But it shouldn't be much longer :)
+	- LATER fix: there is some bug in [[agora server]] that causes virtual subnodes (like those resulting from pushes) not to be parsed correctly by go link finding code.